Azulinho/cryptobot/README.md

 ```

 In order to test the different 'profiles' for different coins, this bot is
 designed to rely mainly on backtesting.

-For backtesting, this bot provides two
+For backtesting, this bot provides two modes of operation:

-modes for running.
+* logmode
+* backtesting

 In the *logmode* it records price.logs for all available coins in binance and
 store them in the log directory.
 These logs can then be consumed in